marius311/CMBLensing.jl/docs/src/04_from_python.md

 from julia.CMBLensing import *
 ```

-If we want to call `load_sim_dataset` as before, we must take into account a few things:
+If we want to call `load_sim` as before, we must take into account a few things:

 * You won't be able to use the `@unpack` macro since macros on arbitrary code don't exist in Python.
 * `Float32` isn't imported into Python by default, so you'll need to specify the module.